 Saturday mornings you can take a free guided lesson to learn the mechanics of casting with a fly-fishing rod.
 The Lakeside Activity Center rents five-weights for $40 a day and sells flies, too.
 That big lake out front is Phalarope Lake, and it does have trout.
 Rules say you have to cast from the shore, and for that you’ll need a license.
 Drive through the ponderosas to Camp Sherman for some time on the Metolius River.
 Frigid and clear, it’s one of the more gorgeous rivers for fly-fishing.

 As for golfers, they’re going to want to get going, too, with more than 14,000 yards of holes to play over the weekend.
 Start at Big Meadow Golf Course, a Robert Muir Graves design with elevated greens and awesome views of 7,844-foot Three Fingered Jack at hole 14.
-If you time it right, you can check out the new putting course designed by architect John Fought, slated to open in summer 2020.
+If you time it right, you can check out the new putting course designed by architect John Fought.
 Visit Robert’s Pub, featuring a casual menu with dishes like a beer-braised corned beef sandwich and Oregon rockfish and chips, along with your favorite craft beer and wines from the extensive regional list.
 Burn off extra energy by playing ping pong at the Lakeside Activity Center Game Room center before calling it a night.

 Day Two: Hiking, Family Games and Spa Time